doctrine/orm/docs/en/reference/events.rst

 Naming convention
 ~~~~~~~~~~~~~~~~~

-Events being used with the Doctrine 2 EventManager are best named
+Events being used with the Doctrine ORM EventManager are best named
 with camelcase and the value of the corresponding constant should
 be the name of the constant itself, even with spelling.
 This has
 several reasons: